Boruch-Baum/emacs-yeetube.el/README.md

 ## About
 - YouTube & Invidious Front-End.

-Search for videos,
-Download them,
-Or just play them using your favorite multimedia player *by default mpv*
+Search for videos, download them, or just play them using your favorite multimedia player *by default mpv*

 *All without leaving Emacs*